Launch, Grow, and Scale Your Food-Based Business

-After membership acceptance, you will need a permit from either the Department of Agriculture and Consumer Services, or the Department of Business and Professional Regulations, depending on what you serve and how you serve it.
+After membership acceptance, you will need a permit from either the Florida Department of Agriculture and Consumer Services (FDACS), or the Florida Department of Business and Professional Regulations (FDBPR), depending on what you serve and how you serve it.
 The kitchen director is able to provide guidance in this area.

 A $50.00 per month retainer fee applies to each kitchen member business in the interim between Catapult acceptance and permitting through FDBPR or FDACS.
 Once permitting is complete and kitchen operation begins, the retainer fee ends and the monthly minimum model is applied.